danielearwicker/Parquet.Producers/README.md

 It follows that the first stage's source should have some level of key granularity or else incremental updating is impossible.
 Example: we receive daily batches of records.
 Therefore the date could serve as the key that is associated with all the records in the daily file, so no pre-sorting logic is necessary, but it is then possible to correct all the data for a specific day (or set of days) in a subsequent update.

 We also need to be able to delete the values associated with a key, without providing new values.
-So we extend the input format to be $(K, V?)$ i.e. the $V$ is optional, and the absence of a $V$, as in `('foo', null)`, means that the $K$ `'foo'` has been removed from the input since the previous update.
+So we extend the input format to be $(T, K, V)$, where $T$ is the type change described by the record:

+-   `Add` - The key is one not present in the source dataset until now
+-   `Update` - The key is being added to the source dataset for the first time
+-   `Delete` - The key (and all its values) are being removed from the source dataset

+Ideally we would say the type of an update is one of:

+-   $(Add, K, V)$
+-   $(Update, K, V)$
+-   $(Remove, K)$

+i.e. the $V$ is omitted for type `Remove`.
+But our target format, Parquet, is columnar, so there will be a value (e.g. `null`) but it will be ignored by the consumer.

+Note that when feeding updates to the framework, it is not necessary to specify `Add` or `Update` correctly; they have the same effect (the reason they exist as separate types of change will be dealt with below.)
+We can use either of them to describe an "upsert".

 To avoid ambiguity, we require that the source data for an incremental update must contain only one of the following per key `k`: